aaronights/aarond.me/src/pages/blog/up-up-up.md

 ---
 ### 2018 hasn’t been a very... progressive year.

 After moving back from the city at the end of last year, my responsibilities and life have become rather static.
 I get told I do an important job and do it well, but I still feel sharply pathetic revealing what I do.
-Saying to someone that I look after an elderly man in a small, dead town isn’t very attractive.
+Saying to someone that I look after an elderly man in a small, dead town isn’t very attractive. <!-- more -->

 [![At the Beach.](/media/images/blog/AtTheBog.jpg)](/media/images/blog/AtTheBog.jpg)
 _Hey!
 It was overcast and windy._